-As mentioned previously, the big Obamacare change is that stand-alone HRAs (with two or more participants) are no longer available to most companies.
+As mentioned previously, the big Obamacare change is that the old stand-alone HRAs are no longer available to most companies.

 What is a stand-alone HRA?
 A stand-alone HRA is not linked with a group health insurance plan.
 It is offered as a standalone health benefit and is generally used to reimburse employees for individual health insurance premiums and/or out-of-pocket medical expenses.

-If you’ve offered a stand-alone HRA, and the plan has two or more participants, you will need to adopt a new reimbursement plan that complies with the Market Reforms, such as a Section 105 Health Reimbursement Plan.
+If you’ve offered a stand-alone HRA, and the plan has two or more participants, you will need to adopt a new reimbursement plan that complies with the Market Reforms, such as the QSEHRA.
 This likely means making changes to what the plan will reimburse, and how it is structured.

 How You Can Reimburse Individual Health Insurance Premiums Today

-If you’ve used a stand-alone HRA in the past, or are looking to reimburse employees for individual health insurance premiums, you can use a Health Reimbursement Plan (HRP).
+If you’ve used a stand-alone HRA in the past, or are looking to reimburse employees for individual health insurance premiums, you can use a QSEHRA.

-A Health Reimbursement Plan is a type of medical reimbursement plan designed for individual health insurance reimbursement.
+A QSEHRA is a type of medical reimbursement plan designed for individual health insurance reimbursement.

-Structured correctly, a Health Reimbursement Plan complies with all applicable regulations including the Obamacare Market Reforms.
+Structured correctly, a QSEHRA complies with all applicable regulations including the Obamacare Market Reforms.